 As stated above.
 May depict calcifications.
 Masses typically show soft-tissue attenuation on CT 7.

 Most frequent CT features of pericardial metastases include pericardial effusion, prepericardial lymph nodes, and pericardial thickening, enhancement, and nodules in order of decreasing frequency 2.

 - pericardium is by far the most commonly affected site

-- myocardium can be involved through direct tumor extension from the pericardium.
-However, malignant melanoma may result in diffuse myocardial involvement through hematogenous spread
+- myocardium can be involved through direct tumour extension from the pericardium.
+However, malignant melanoma may result in diffuse myocardial involvement through haematogenous spread

 - only about 5% of cardiac metastases are endocardial/intracavitary lesions